Psalms91-50-23/fullstack-todo-auth/README.md

-Make sure Header tab has "Content-Type" as header set and value application/json Any routes that needs auth (creating Todos, delete Todos, edit Todos etc), to test it in Insomnia, add a second Header value called "auth-token", and pass it you jwt token in the value section,
+Make sure Header tab has "Content-Type" as header set and value application/json Any routes that needs auth (creating Todos, delete Todos, edit Todos etc), to test it in Insomnia, add a second Header value called "auth-token", and pass it your jwt token in the value section,
-I left the token in your terminal, so you can copy that and paste it in Insomnia to see what each routes returns
+I left the token in your terminal, so you can copy that and paste it in Insomnia to see what each routes returns When adding values for priority use digits 0-3 ["low","moderate","high","very high"], 0 being "low" and use values for true or false for active and completed

 ```